CQDX/visi-genie-4d-systems-async/README.md

 PM> Install-Package ViSiGenie4DSystems.Async.dll
 ```

-* Edit the app package manifest and add the *serialcommunication* capability.
+* In Microsoft Visual Studio, edit the app package manifest and add the *serialcommunication* capability.
 If deviceCapability is not configured, then serial device communications will fail when *Host* tries to connect to the 4D Systems display.

 ```XML
 	<Capabilities>